Kroupavel/TOECalc/Python2/Arbitrary_symmetry/SOEC_TOEC_calculator/ReadMe.txt

-This file calculates SOEC and TOEC from the ab initio quantum energy-strain calculations.
+This file calculates SOEC and TOEC from the ab initio quantum energy-strain calculations for arbitrary crystal symmetry.
 An example input is provided in this folder.
 Separate numbers in input file by a space or a new line, no commas or semicolons.
-#Serves as a start of a comment and the rest of the line is ignored

 The output folder contains two files: Constants.txt where the results were calculated from all available data.
-LeaveOneOut.txt - where one set of data was omitted each time - Consistency check.
+LeaveOneOut.txt - where one set of data was omitted each time - Used for outliers and errorous data check.

 Running the script: